Does White Vinegar Kill Black Mold?

 How Much Vinegar Does It Take to Kill Mold?

 The amount of vinegar you need depends on the surface area you’re cleaning.
 However, we recommend buying distilled white vinegar, which is made up of 20% acetic acid.
-This is stronger than normal vinegar, and it will kill the mold in a few hours.
+This is stronger than normal vinegar and will kill the mold in a few hours.

 How to Use Vinegar to Kill Black Mold?